10 Causal estimands

 1 n (%); Median (Q1, Q3)

 In this particular sample, the ATM weights resemble the ATT weights, so this table looks similar to the ATT weighted table.
 This similarity is not guaranteed, and the ATM pseudopopulation can look different from the overall, exposed, and unexposed unweighted populations.
-It’s thus essential to examine the weighted table when using ATM weights to understand what population inference will ultimately be drawn on.
+Thus, it’s essential to examine the weighted table when using ATM weights to understand what population inference will ultimately be drawn.

-We can again create a mirrored histogram to observe the ATM weighted psuedopopulation.
+We can again create a mirrored histogram to observe the ATM-weighted pseudo-population.

 ggplot(seven_dwarfs_wts, aes(.fitted, group = park_extra_magic_morning)) +